 It may be out of style, but it stands out.

-A ribbon in my hair probably doesn't work.
-However, I think the reason it works is that it's just something that stands out.
-It's an extra that makes you memorable.
+Maybe the reason the ribbon works is that it's just something that stands out.
+It's an extra that makes them memorable.

 3. Consider something red.